 Prepare the necessary tools and materials before starting the engraving process

-• Cricut Maker machine
+- Cricut Maker machine

-• Cricut engraving tip or compatible engraving tool
+- Cricut engraving tip or compatible engraving tool

-• Computer or tablet with Design Space software
+- Computer or tablet with Design Space software

 Step 2.
 Prepare your design:

 Step 3.
-Attach the acrylic plate:
+Secure the acrylic sheet:

 Step 4.
 Set up Cricut Maker:

 Step 5.
-Prepare the design in Design Space:
+Prepare design in Design Space:

 Step 6.
 Set material and tool settings:

-In Design Space, specify Acrylic as the material and select the appropriate engraving tool settings according to the manufacturer's recommendations for engraving on acrylic.
+In Design Space, specify "Acrylic" as the material and select the appropriate engraving tool settings according to the manufacturer's recommendations for engraving on acrylic.

 Step 7.
-Load design and engrave:
+Load and engrave design:

 Follow the instructions in Design Space to load the design onto the virtual mat and position it precisely on the screen.
-Then start the engraving process by following the on-screen instructions.
+Then, start the engraving process by following the on-screen instructions.

 Step 8.
 Monitor the engraving process: